-As of March 2, 2018, we employed 139 full-time employees, including 99 in research and development and 40 in executive, general and administrative functions.
+As of February 22, 2019, we employed 192 full-time employees, of which 144 were engaged in research and development activities, including preclinical, manufacturing and clinical study related functions, and 48 were engaged in general administrative activities, including commercial, corporate development, finance, legal, human resources, information technology, facilities and other general and administrative functions.
 We have never had a work stoppage, and none of our employees are represented by a labor organization or under any collective bargaining arrangements.
 We consider our relationship with our employees to be good.